eddiesTime/sme_app/gfm_documentation.md

 ### The Three Core Concepts of Flutter

 Since 2018 the way Flutter works internally has evolved.
-Additionally, to the Widget and Element tree, Flutter now uses a tree of **RenderObjects**.
+Additionally, to the widget and element tree, Flutter now uses a tree of **Render-Objects**.
 These trees are the three core concepts of Flutter.

 They are deeply connected, and all have different responsibilities as seen in *Figure 20*: